der-phillip/jobapplications/Documentation/User/Index.rst

 There is quite a bit of configuration to do though:

 #.
 Enable Google Jobs in the Extension see ("Enable Google Jobs") below.
-#. `Create a Servive Account <https://developers.google.com/search/apis/indexing-api/v3/prereqs>`__ and download the *.json* configuration file including the private key and other data.
+#. `Create a Service Account <https://developers.google.com/search/apis/indexing-api/v3/prereqs>`__ and download the *.json* configuration file including the private key and other data.
 	It should look somewhat like that:

 	::